 Dataset Creation Options

 FORMAT=MIF: To create MIF/MID instead of TAB files (TAB is the default).

 SPATIAL_INDEX_MODE=QUICK/OPTIMIZED: The default is QUICK force “quick spatial index mode”.
 In this mode writing files can be about 5 times faster, but spatial queries can be up to 30 times slower.
-This can be set to OPTIMIZED in GDAL 2.0 to generate optimized spatial index.
+This can be set to OPTIMIZED to generate optimized spatial index.

 512. (multiples of 512) Block size for .map files.
 MapInfo 15.2 and above creates .tab files with a blocksize of 16384 bytes.
 Any MapInfo version should be able to handle block sizes from 512 to 32256.